Divorce and Family Law

 Due to the complexities of classifying assets and determining what is fair, you should make it a priority to retain skilled legal counsel for assistance.
 At Bruning & Associates, P.C., our team has the experience and knowledge necessary to protect your interests.
 We are ready to guide you in negotiating a settlement and with court proceedings, so please contact our firm today.
 You can schedule a free consultation with an Illinois property and asset division attorney, though an overview of the laws is also useful.

 Allocation of Marital Property and Marital Debt

 The Bruning & Associates, P.C. divorce lawyers can provide skilled and experienced counsel to achieve a favorable allocation of marital property and marital debt for you.

 Exclusive Possession of the Marital Home or Residence

 QDROs and QILDROs

-Serving divorce clients in Property and Asset Division matters in Northern Illinois, including Cook County, DuPage County, Kane County, McHenry County, Lake County, Will County, Boone County, DeKalb County, Kendall County, LaSalle County, and Winnebago County.
+Our firm has offices conveniently located near you in Chicago, Schaumburg, and Crystal Lake, Illinois.
+We proudly serve divorce clients in property and asset division matters in northern Illinois, including Cook County, DuPage County, Kane County, McHenry County, Lake County, Will County, Boone County, DeKalb County, Kendall County, LaSalle County, and Winnebago County.